jamesgames41/Calc-64/README.md

 - Volume of a 3d shape
 - Multiplication, division, subtraction and adding of fractions
 - A new modern UI
 - Realeses for more platforms
+# Bugs
+- only able to do one calculaton as the reset buton isnt working